top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 3. Have a communication framework that is adjustable and is not limited to a single message type.

 For this we made the following assumptions:
-1. Duckiebots can connect to a wifi network
+1. Duckiebots can connect to a wifi network.
-2. Duckiebots leave network when they are out of range or switched off
+2. Duckiebots leave network when they are out of range or switched off.
-3. If a Duckiebot is not connected to the communication network, it is not in Duckietown
+3. If a Duckiebot is not connected to the communication network, it is not in Duckietown.
 4. In a first step, the communication network is used by the fleet-planning team and the multi-robot SLAM team.

 To evaluate the new framework we:
 1. Compared the messages sent and received between two Duckiebots connected over the network and looked for messages dropped
 2. Tested the range of the wifi adapters to see if it is able to cover the size of a demo-sized Duckietown
-3. Test the robustness of the network by taking a Duckiebot out of range of the network and back and restarting the Duckiebot in to see if it would reconnect
+3. Test the robustness of the network by taking a Duckiebot out of range of the network and back and restarting the Duckiebot in to see if it would reconnect.

 ## Contribution / Added functionality {fleet-communication-final-contribution}